Annie's "Election

 Day in the United States is the day on which national elections

 for presidential electors take place.
-The U.S. Congress
+The

-as Election Day.
-It is a legal holiday in most states and in all
+Monday in November as Election Day.
+It is a legal

-states forbid the retail sale of liquor while the polls are open.
+the retail sale of liquor while the polls are open.

 Originally, Congress did not set a specific date for national

 elections.
-Each state could appoint its electors on any day
+Each state could appoint its electors on any

-of electors.
-In 1845, Congress established Election Day to
+convening of electors.
+In 1845, Congress established

 ~Above from The World Book Encyclopedia~